|Nutritional Guidelines (per serving)|

-Plenty of cheese and a cream of celery soup, along with a little sour cream, make this tasty hash brown casserole.
-We used a package of refrigerated hash browns, but thawed frozen hash browns can be used as well.
+Plenty of cheese and cream of celery soup, along with a little sour cream, make this tasty hash brown casserole.
+This recipe calls for a package of refrigerated hash browns, but thawed frozen hash browns can be used as well.

 This casserole makes a wonderful brunch dish, and it's a perfect side dish for just about any meal, plain or fancy.
 It's also a great casserole to take along to a potluck dinner.

-- Note: to use frozen hash brown potatoes, put the package of frozen hash browns in the refrigerator to thaw overnight.
-Or, empty the hash browns into a bowl, cover, and let stand at room temperature for about 30 to 40 minutes.
+- To use frozen hash brown potatoes, put the package of frozen hash browns in the refrigerator to thaw overnight.
+Or empty the hash browns into a bowl, cover, and let stand at room temperature for about 30 to 40 minutes.
 Drain off any excess liquid before using the thawed hash browns in the recipe.

 - To thaw frozen hash browns in the microwave, empty the package into a microwave-safe bowl and cover with plastic wrap.
-Microwave on 50% power for about 3 minutes, turning and stirring after about 1 1/2 minutes.
+Microwave on 50 percent power for about 3 minutes, turning and stirring after about 1 1/2 minutes.
 Drain off excess liquid before using the thawed hash browns.